smartsystemslab-uf/SES-Lab-tutorials/Xilinx-FPGA-tutorials/02_vivado_hello_world/README.md

 This guide will walk you through the Vivado design tool.

-The necessary source files are included in the folder.
+The current board for this tutorial is the DE10-Lite, please make sure to select the MAX10 FPGA device support instead of the Cyclone V support when installing Quartus.
+Please also use the Pin selections provided, if you use the selection in the tutorial the program will not work.

+Please also note to not use the code provided in section 3.a, use the code in section 3.b.
+There are errors.

 Depending on the availability, the board provided to the student can be different than the indicated board on the tutorial.

-In that case, the only thing that will change, is the pin configuration.
-Students may have to modify the section that implements the pin configuration.